 If our patient just says /i/, there may be no obvious hoarseness at one particular pitch or one particular volume, yet it may appear at another pitch or volume.
 In fact, most patients, and especially performers with a vocal problem, do everything they can to avoid sounding “bad” in the doctor’s office.
 It is up to the examiner to stress test the voice.

 Of course, for many people just showing up at the doctor’s office is stressful.
 Then the thought of singing to the doctor elevates stress to a new height.
 That is the kind of stress, which leads the patient to avoid sounding bad.
 The goal of our stress test is to elicit vocal impairments so that we hear the actual problem.

-I record the patient’s voice by putting on a headset microphone held out in front of the mouth.
+Record the patient’s voice by putting on a headset microphone held lateral to and near the front of the mouth.
 A headset keeps distance from the mouth relatively constant during an examination and between examinations.
 Keeping it to the side of the mouth avoids the recording of air blown out through the lips during plosives.